Search the Community

 Showing results for tags 'hang'.

 Hello everybody, I've seen that this was briefly discussed here before, but since the OP didn't reply further, I assume the thread was closed, since I cannot reply there.
 So I reopen the issue.
 I'm running the latest Alfred, v 3.3 on a 2016 13" MacBook Pro with TouchBar, also running the latest official Sierra 10.12.3 (non-beta).
-The issue I'm having is as described there: Download any non-MAS app; Open it with Alfred after installation by drag & drop in /Applications Alfred hangs, its window blocking the Gatekeeper confirmation b
+The issue I'm having is as described there: Download any non-MAS app; Open it with Alfred after installation by drag & drop in /Applications Alfred hangs, its window blocking the Gatekeeper confirmation behind it (so killing Alfred from the Activity Monitor is the only way of 'solving' the issue).
+I got this bug with absolutely every app I've installed.
+The latest, a couple of minutes ago, being AppDelete.
+So while I don't know or understand the cause, I just wanted to report that the bug is still here.

 Hi.
 I'm having a problem when using Alfred's paste functionality to paste into Emacs.
-I'm using: OS X 10.7.5 Alfred 2.0 (137) GNU Emacs 126.96.36.199.
+I'm using: OS X 10.7.5 Alfred 2.0 (137) GNU Emacs 220.127.116.11.
 [Terminology note: (Ignore this unless you have an Emacs background!)
 I use the word "window" below with its normal meaning.
 If you are familiar with Emacs terminology, I'm talking about Emacs frames, not Emacs windows.]
-When I paste from the Alfred clipboard into Emacs: the text does not appear in Emacs the window into which I attempted to paste no longer responds to cursor keys; after I type some other character the cursor keys
+When I paste from the Alfred clipboard into Emacs: the text does not appear in Emacs the window into which I attempted to paste no longer responds to cursor keys; after I type some other character the cursor keys resume working This happens every time I try it.
+Things work fine in the other direction — copying text in Emacs results in the Alfred clipboard knowing about it.
+Some details of my Emacs set-up that might possibly be relevant: ELISP> x-select-enable-clipboard t ELISP> interprogram-paste-function x-selection-value Can anyone reproduce this?
+Does anyone have an idea of what might be happening? -Simon

 I did a quick file search with Alfred.
 He processed the first several letters of my query, then he froze.
 His window was as large as if it had 5 results, but there was only empty background—no results.
 Alfred didn't respond to further keystrokes, except for Cmd-Space.
 When I opened him again he loaded the history item before the freeze, as if he didn't save the query I had just typed.
 No cursor appeared on the resulting window (which behaved normally in every other way).
 Alfred v2.0 (137) on OS X 10.8.2.
 Replicated: NO Console output (was too long for posting)